 - Know when to stay home.
 When the winds are strong and the snow is coming down, it’s best to stay off the roadway and wait for better conditions.

-If you are injured in New Jersey motorcycle accident, please make sure you learn about your legal options.
+If you are injured in New Jersey winter weather motorcycle accident, please make sure you learn about your legal options.
 Financial compensation may be available for your considerable losses.